Delaware River Joint Toll Bridge Commission: Bridges

 The New Hope–Lambertville Toll Bridge carries U.S. Route 202 (US 202) over the Delaware River, connecting Delaware Township in Hunterdon County, New Jersey, with Solebury Township in Bucks County, Pennsylvania.
-The bridge opened in 1971, was built and is currently operated by the Delaware River Joint Toll Bridge Commission.
-The commission is also responsible for maintenance and operation of the interchanges with Route 29 in New Jersey and Pennsylvania Route 32 (PA 32) on the Pennsylvania side.
+The bridge, which opened in 1971, was built and is currently operated by the Delaware River Joint Toll Bridge Commission.
+The commission is also responsible for the maintenance and operation of the interchanges with Route 29 in New Jersey and Pennsylvania Route 32 (PA 32) on the Pennsylvania side.